confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

   and the grouping columns determine the key of the resulting table.
     - When grouping by a single column or expression, the type of `ROWKEY` in the resulting stream matches the type of the column or expression.
-    - When grouping by multiple columns or expressions the type of `ROWKEY` in the resulting stream is a `STRING`.
+    - When grouping by multiple columns or expressions, the type of `ROWKEY` in the resulting stream is a `STRING`.
 - If the FROM clause contains only tables and no GROUP BY clause, the key is copied over from the key of the table(s) in the FROM clause.